Gajol/balance/_books/Think-Fast-Think-Slow.md

 - [diagnosticity](https://dictionary.apa.org/diagnosticity): the informational value of an interaction, event, or feedback for someone seeking self-knowledge.
 Information with high diagnosticity has clear implications for the [self-concept](https://dictionary.apa.org/self-concept), whereas information with low diagnosticity may be unclear, ambiguous, or inaccurate.

 - Halo Effect

 - Loss Aversion: Respond more strongly to losses than to gains (System 1)

-- Naturalistic Decision Making (NDM): Study real people doing things that matter.
+- [Naturalistic Decision Making (NDM)](https://en.wikipedia.org/wiki/Naturalistic_decision-making): Study real people doing things that matter in a real-world environment.
 Opposite of this book which is focused on biases in heuristics and biases approach.
-Gary Klein - Sources of Power : intuition in experienced professionals (Firefighters)
+Gary Klein[^Klein] - Sources of Power : intuition in experienced professionals (Firefighters)

 - [Planning Fallacy](https://en.wikipedia.org/wiki/Planning_fallacy):  Basing plans while ignoring information you have from past experience.
 Instead realistic plans should be provided.
   - *The **planning fallacy** is a phenomenon in which predictions about how much time will be needed to complete a future task display an [optimism bias](https://en.wikipedia.org/wiki/Optimism_bias) and underestimate the time needed.
 This phenomenon sometimes occurs regardless of the individual's knowledge that past tasks of a similar nature have taken longer to complete than generally planned.*